dang-1/CMDB/README.md

 # CMDB
-directory "simplecmdb" is project directoru "getinfo" is used for get information of computer.
+directory "simplecmdb" is project
+directoru "getinfo" is used for get information of computer.
+add database:MySQL